How to set SMART goals

 Step 1: Define Your Goal

-Start by clearly stating what you want to achieve.
-Take a moment to think about it and write it down clearly.
+What you want to achieve?
+Think about it and write it down clearly.

 Step 2: Make Your Goal Specific